Skills for Big Feelings is a powerful guide to teach coping skills to children.

 With a wealth of helpful time-saving tips, plus useful suggestions for structuring the sessions, outlines, opening and closing practices, workbook tips, and ideas for working with children in various settings, implementation will be a breeze!

-To make this incredible program even easier to implement, both in-person and in a virtual setting – I'm offering this add-on bonus bundle at a special price for a limited time.
+To make this incredible program even easier to implement, both in-person and in a virtual setting – I'm offering a choice of these add-on bundles at a special price for a limited time.

 12 Digital Interactive Workbooks